Home » Posts tagged 'the seneca effect' (Page 2)

 Back to Reality: We are All Children of Oil

-Colin Campbell, founder of the Association for the Study of Peak Oil (ASPO), speaks in Pisa in 2006.
+Back to Reality: We are All Children of Oil Colin Campbell, founder of the Association for the Study of Peak Oil (ASPO), speaks in Pisa in 2006.
 Officially, the Powers that Be (PTB) ignored the ASPO message, but it could be that they understood it all too well.
-That would explain many things about the current situation.
-For two years, we thought that all our problems were caused by a microscopic, peduncled critter.
-Now, we are back to reality: we are all children of oil, and we cannot survive without it.
+That would explain many things about the […]

 How we Became What we Despised.
 Turning the West into a New Soviet Union

-For everything that happens, there is a reason for it to happen.
+How we Became What we Despised.
+Turning the West into a New Soviet Union For everything that happens, there is a reason for it to happen.
 Even for turning the former Free World into something that looks very much like the old “Evil Empire,” the Soviet Union.
-I understand that this series of reflections will be seen as controversial, but I thought that this matter is important and fascinating enough to deserve a discussion.
+I understand that this series of reflections […]

 How much does it cost to buy a scientist?
 Less than you would imagine, and it is perfectly legal